micedreams/drop_down_menu_demo/README.md

 ## Scope
 ### Drop-down in flutter
-* Drop-down comes out of the box in flutter.
+* Drop-down comes out of the box in Flutter.
 * It is called the [DropdownButton](https://api.flutter.dev/flutter/material/DropdownButton-class.html) widget.
 * DropdownButton accepts two required parameters, items and onChanged.
-* The items are the list of objects of type [DropdownMenuItem](https://api.flutter.dev/flutter/material/DropdownMenuItem-class.html) that the user see and in the drop-down menu. Ï
+* The items are the list of objects of type [DropdownMenuItem](https://api.flutter.dev/flutter/material/DropdownMenuItem-class.html) that the user sees in the drop-down menu. Ï
-* The onChanged is the function that is called to update the state of the variable that holds on to the value of this DropdownButton.
+* The onChanged is the function that is called to update the state of the variable that holds onto the value of this DropdownButton.
-* DropdownButton also accpets many other optional parameters that helps in changing up the User Interface of the drop-down menu.
+* DropdownButton also accepts many other optional parameters that help in changing up the User Interface of the drop-down menu.

 ``` dart
 DropdownButton<T>(